Constitution and Bylaws of the

 Section 3.
 Delegates must be registered party members in good standing.

 Section 4.
-Each Region shall elect two delegates and one alternate to the Convention.
+Each Region shall elect two delegates to the Convention.
 In addition, all members of the State Executive Committee shall be credentialed as “at-large” delegates.

 Section 5.
-Regional delegates shall be democratically elected.
+Regional delegates shall be democratically elected by Mountain Party members in good standing prior to the Convention.

 b.
-To select its candidates for public offices at the municipal, county, and state district levels, the Mountain Party has the option to participate in the formal state of West Virginia primary election process as outlined in the state code, provided there are multiple candidates seeking the party’s nomination for the same office.
+To select its candidates for public partisan offices, the Mountain Party has the option to participate in the formal state of West Virginia primary election process as outlined in the state code.
 If no Mountain Party candidate files for the office or an incomplete number of Mountain Party candidates filed for each available seat of any available office during the regular primary election filing period, the party’s nominating convention may nominate candidates for the maximum number of still available seats of each available office for election in the upcoming general election.

 c.
-In order for a candidate to be considered for nomination at the State Convention, they must be endorsed by a Mountain Party member.
+In order for a candidate to be considered for nomination at the State Convention, they must be endorsed by a Mountain Party member in good standing.
 For those seeking state legislative office, those members must be in their district.

 d.
 Voters registered as having no political party affiliation (“independents”), or with “Green” or “Socialist” affiliation, may vote in a party-run Mountain Party primary election.

 e.
-Credentialed delegates to the appropriate biennial convention, or to a special election nominating convention as appropriate, shall choose the party’s candidate for governor and the official Mountain Party representatives (and alternates) to the Green Party of the United States (GPUS) presidential nominating convention.
+Credentialed delegates to the appropriate biennial convention shall choose the party’s official Mountain Party representatives (and alternates) to the Green Party of the United States (GPUS) presidential nominating convention.
 The representatives to the presidential nominating convention are pledged to vote in reflection of the presidential primary held in West Virginia based on proportional allocation of delegates and are therefore bound to the preferred candidates for President and Vice-president in the first, second, and third rounds of voting.
-The Mountain Party may also conduct its presidential primary utilizing the formal state of West Virginia primary election process, under the authority of the State Executive Committee.
-The candidates for President and Vice President chosen at any GPUS nominating convention, shall also be the chosen candidates of the WV Mountain Party and placed on the WV Mountain Party general election ballot line in that election cycle.
+The Mountain Party may also conduct its presidential or gubernatorial primary utilizing the formal state of West Virginia primary election process, under the authority of the State Executive Committee.
+The candidates for President and Vice President chosen at any GPUS nominating convention, shall also be the chosen candidates of the WV Mountain Party and placed on the WV Mountain Party general election ballot line in that election cycle, so long as the Party is affiliated with the GPUS.

 f.
-The State Executive Committee shall create a Credentials Committee for each State Convention held during a presidential/governors election cycle.
-The Credentials Committee shall be composed of at least five (5) Party members in good standing, of which no more than two (2) members may be from the same Region.
-Prior to the start of the Convention, the Credentials Committee shall meet and issue a report listing the name of all eligible candidates for governor.
+The Accreditation-Credentials Committee shall be present for each State Convention to adjudicate the issue of member in good standing as necessary.
+Prior to the start of the Convention, the Accreditation-Credentials Committee shall meet and issue a report listing the name of all eligible candidates for nominations.

-Section 9.
+Section 8.
 The Party may endorse any independent or third party candidate who aligns with the party’s values and signs the Party’s candidate pledge.
-The Party may endorse any candidate nominated from the Democratic or Republican parties with a super-majority of 60%.

 ARTICLE VIII: FINANCES